-Studies have found that the lifting and moving of nursing home residents often results in musculoskeletal injuries to nurses’ aides, orderlies and attendants.
+Studies have found that the lifting and moving of nursing home residents often result in musculoskeletal injuries to nurses’ aides, orderlies, and attendants.
 The most common injuries that workers experience include:

 Investing in equipment to help with worker safety not only saves the facility money but could decrease the turnover rate for nursing home workers.
 The Jennings Care Facility in Garfield Heights added ten ceiling lifts a year, at the cost of $10,000 a lift.
 Other equipment upgrades that were partially funded through a collaboration with researchers at Kent State were also added.
 The new upgrades eased the burden on employees when moving patients.